-The sound of rivers cannot only be highly relaxing but also make you thirsty.
-This is especially true when it comes to rivers located outside human settlements and that look particularly clean.
-When you find yourself near a spectacular river surrounded by green trees and you get thirsty, is hard not to consider drinking from the river.
-The problem is, rivers are full of bacteria and parasites, making this option look less delicious the more you think about it.
-However, thanks to science and technological developments, you can now drink water from the river with the help of a water filter.
+The sound of the river is not only highly relaxing but can also make you thirsty.
+This is especially true when it comes to rivers located outside human settlements that look particularly clean.
+When you find yourself near a spectacular river surrounded by green trees and you get thirsty, it is hard not to consider drinking water from the river.

-LifeStraw is made of plastic tube 8.6 inches (22 cm) long and 1.1 inches (3 cm) in diameter.
+LifeStraw is made of a plastic tube 8.6 in (22 cm) long and 1.1 in (3 cm) in diameter.
 Water drawn up through the straw passes through hollow fibers designed to filter water particles through physical filtration.
 The entire process is powered by suction.

 The original LifeStraw model weights 2 oz/56 g; it is one of the lightest water filters on the market.
 At a price of around $20, it is also one of the cheapest.
 This light product does have the inconvenience of not allowing you to store water for later use, which is why I do not recommend it for long trips in areas where there’s a significant distance between water sources.